-The Participatory Reconstruction of the Musurrunakuna Territory responds to the urge of rebuilding the people’s territory focusing on the 5 elements of the Musurrunakuna’s Life Plan: Territory (which includes environment and economy), Mother Tongue (specifically separated from culture), Health & Traditional Medicine, Social Organization (and Own Rights), Culture and Education.
+The Reconstruction of the Musu Runakuna Territory responds to the urge of rebuilding the people’s life focusing on the 5 elements of the Musu Runakuna’s Life Plan: Territory (which includes environment and economy), Mother Tongue, Health & Traditional Medicine, Social Organization and Own Rights, Culture and Education.

-31st March of 2017, during night time, the river that crosses Mocoa, the capital of Putumayo, at the south of the country, produced a landslide with water, mood, rocks and debris, razing 40% of Mocoa’s neighbourhoods, affecting more tan 2300 families and killing (disappearing) +1000* people, including the settlement of the Musurrunakuna indigenous community
+31st March of 2017, during night time, the river that crosses Mocoa, the capital of Putumayo, at the south of Colombia, produced a landslide with water, mood, rocks and debris, razing 40% of Mocoa’s neighbourhoods, affecting more than 2300 families and killing (disappearing) +1000* people, including the Musu Runakuna settlement.

 Membership & Visitors